Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Problem Formulation

 \subsubsection{Uncertain Electricity Demands}

-We consider arbitrary consumers demand throughout the whole period.
-Let the electricity demand at time $t$ be $e(t)$.
-Note that we do not rely on historic data for any prediction, nor any stochastic model of $e(t)$.
+Let the electricity demand of a household at time $t$ be $e_t$, which forms an arbitrary non-negative number sequence along timeline.
+Note that online algorithm design does not rely on any historical data or stochastic model of $e_t$.